Blinko

 What she lacks is a reason to think about you today.

-Three things tend to push a follower from "remembers you" into "forgets you":
+Three things push a customer from "remembers you" to "forgets you":

-All three are reversible — but only if you proactively show up in front of her at the right moment with the right message.
+All three are reversible.
+But only if you proactively show up in front of her at the right moment with the right message.
 That's exactly what a win-back campaign is for.

 The Win-Back Campaign That Re-Activates 25% of Dormant Followers